Celtic vs Rangers: Callum McGregor wants full away allocation to return for Old Firm games

 All funds raised from the golf day and dinner will go to providing respite care for ex-professionals who are suffering from dementia.

-McGregor revealed the issue of dementia is, these days, to the forefront in modern football.
+McGregor revealed the issue of dementia is to the forefront in modern football.

 He said: "We are wary of it.
 It is coming up in conversation more and more, there is more awareness, which is good for the players, who are in the best possible hands.